Alim-bit/cc3K-/README.md

 # cc3K+

-## AVOID PUSHING .o and .d FILESgit push origin main ALSO ANY EXECUTABLE YOU MAKEgit push origin main
+## AVOID PUSHING .o and .d FILES ALSO ANY EXECUTABLE YOU MAKE

 ---